Hellenistic religion: New religions of the period

 The Egyptian religion which follows Isis was the most famous of the new religions.
 The religion was brought to Greece by Egyptian priests, initially for the small Egyptian communities in the port cities of the Greek world.
-Although the Egyptian religion found only a small audience among the Greeks themselves, her popularity spread under the Roman empire, and Diodorus Siculus wrote that the religion was known throughout almost the whole inhabited world.
+Although the Egyptian religion found only a small audience among the Greeks themselves, her popularity spread under the Roman Empire, and Diodorus Siculus wrote that the religion was known throughout almost the whole inhabited world.

 Almost as famous was the cult of Serapis, an Egyptian deity despite the Greek name, which was created in Egypt under the Ptolemaic dynasty.
 Serapis was patronized by the Greeks who had settled in Egypt.
 This religion involved initiation rites like the Eleusinian Mysteries.
 Strabo wrote of the Serapeion at Canopus near Alexandria as being patronized by the most reputable men.

-The religion of Atargatis (related to the Babylonian and Assyrian Ishtar and Phoenician Ba`alat Gebal), a fertility- and sea goddess from Syria, was also popular.
+The religion of Atargatis (related to the Babylonian and Assyrian Inanna and Phoenician Baalat Gebal), a fertility and sea goddess from Syria, was also popular.
 By the 3rd century BCE her worship had spread from Syria to Egypt and Greece, and eventually reached Italy and the west.
 The religion following Cybele (or the Great Mother) came from Phrygia to Greece and then to Egypt and Italy, where in 204 BCE the Roman Senate permitted her worship.
 She was a healing and protecting goddess, and a guardian of fertility and wild nature.

 Another mystery religion was focused around Dionysus.
 Although rare in mainland Greece, it was common on the islands and in Anatolia.
 The members were known as Bacchants, and the rites had an orgiastic character.
-Linked to this was the last of the Greco-Roman Gods, Antinous, who was syncretized with Osiris, Dionysus, and other deities.
+Linked to this was the last of the Greco-Roman Gods and Goddesses, Antinous, who was syncretized with Osiris, Dionysus, and other deities.

 These newly introduced religions and gods only had a limited impact within Greece itself; the main exception was at Delos, which was a major port and trading center.
 The island was sacred as the birthplace of Apollo and Artemis, and by the 2nd century BCE was also home to the native Greek religions that follow Zeus, Athena, Dionysus, Hermes, Pan, and Asclepius.
 But there were also cult centers for the Egyptian Sarapis and Isis, and of the Syrian Atargatis and Hadad.
-By the 1st century BCE there were additional religions that followed Ba'al and Astarte, a Jewish Synagogue and Romans who followed the original Roman religions of gods like Apollo and Neptune.
+By the 1st century BCE, there were additional religions that followed Baal and Astarte, a Jewish Synagogue and Romans who followed the original Roman religions of gods like Apollo and Neptune.